 Auto accidents in California will often involve cases of comparative fault because many of these claims will be comprised of multiple parties.
 Every party involved has the potential to share the responsibility of the auto accident.

 Auto accidents that implicate multiple parties, it is likely that every party will place blame on another for causing the accident.
 Non-driver defendants in California can also be blamed in the auto accident.
-This can include, but is not limited to the following:
+This can include, but is not limited to the following: Vehicle part manufacturers, Construction zones or crews, City road developers or engineers, and Pedestrians or bicyclists.

 Seek the Legal Advice of a Specialized Attorney